tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

 <br>
 ### Our implementation of Sentencepiece Processor in Julia
 <br>
-the code can be found [here](https://gist.github.com/tejasvaidhyadev/21a092ff3fe1f2c146a60af44b9519c1).After proper APIs completion I will creat a PR in `WordTokenizer` <br>
+The code can be found [here](https://gist.github.com/tejasvaidhyadev/21a092ff3fe1f2c146a60af44b9519c1).
+After proper APIs completion I will creat a PR in `WordTokenizer` <br>
 For now the code is kept inside ALBERT PR in TextAnalaysis

 ```julia